niemopen/cmftool/doc/CMFandXSD.md

 A type definition with simple content usually maps to a Datatype object in CMF.
 But if the type definition includes attributes, then it maps to a Class object with a HasValue object.

 The HasValue object must have a Datatype -- in this case, a Datatype named`Degree90SimpleType`.
-But in general, `FooSimpleType`definitions don't appear in the CMF.
+(This is one more reason why I don't like attributes.)
+In general, `FooSimpleType`definitions don't appear in the CMF.

 We'll have to think about what happens when a subset removes all the attributes from a simple content type.
 We probably don't want subsetting to turn a Class into a Datatype.
 But that's what will happen if we aren't careful.